ritesh99rakesh/gsocProposal/SymPy.md

 **Export expressions of RV to external libraries(PyMC3, PyStan)**

 I have used PyMC3 in my Machine Learning courses.
-Since both are python libraries, exporting to these libraries would basically deal with translating SymPy RVs so that they can be fed into them.
+Since both are python libraries, exporting to these libraries would deal with translating SymPy RVs so that they can be fed into them.

 Below is an example, to convert SymPy Normal RV to PyMC3 RV:
 ```python